DreamboxMinerva/iio-dsu-bridge-rog-xbox-ally-x/README.md

 IIO → DSU (Cemuhook) motion bridge for Linux handhelds.

-This fork adds **ROG Xbox Ally X** support, including automatic startup on SteamOS and a device-specific configuration for its BMI323 IMU.
+This fork adds **ROG Xbox Ally X support** to `iio-dsu-bridge`, including support for its BMI323 IMU exposed through Linux IIO.

-Based on the original project by [Sebalvarez97](https://github.com/Sebalvarez97/iio-dsu-bridge).
+The bridge reads the accelerometer and gyroscope from the IIO subsystem and exposes them through a local DSU/Cemuhook server.

 ## Supported Devices